What are shame and guilt?

 - With shame, the self becomes impaired by a global devaluation (because of the focus of evaluation on the global self)

-- With shame, one becomes concerned with an internalised others’ evaluation of the self
+- With shame, one becomes concerned with an internalized others’ evaluation of the self.

 - With shame, the desire is to hide, escape, or strike back

 - With guilt, the desire is to confess, apologize, or repair